matthewjhenry/arise_comparison_acp/README.md

-# arise_comparison_acp
-Code to reproduce the figures in "Comparison of UKESM1 and CESM2 Simulations Using the Same Multi-Target Stratospheric Aerosol Injection Strategy" by Henry et al.
+### Code to reproduce the figures in "Comparison of UKESM1 and CESM2 Simulations Using the Same Multi-Target Stratospheric Aerosol Injection Strategy" by Henry et al.

 Amoc_fig for the AMOC figure.
 Extremes_fig for the Extremes figure.